Ivothoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-script that prints "hello world"
+a script that Display the content of the /etc/passwd file.